 The taste of this wine is a blend of fruit cake, chocolate, coffee, and spices.

-Chateau Cheval used ice and change some procedures to produce this wine, and this piece of art cannot be copied no matter how one may try to do so.
+Chateau Cheval used ice and changed some procedures to produce this wine, and this piece of art cannot be copied, no matter how hard one tries to do so.

-This bottle is auctioned at Christi’s auction in Geneva to an anonymous collector.
+This bottle was auctioned at Christi’s auction in Geneva to an anonymous collector.

 3. Chateau Mouton Rothschild 1945